thomasballinger/jsrisk/readme.md

        (do not clear history)
     * if states do not match: return stored game
     * if states match: respond with new game

+Problem: what if several unauthenticated moves are made, but not saved, then a rest GET for an authenticated move is made?
+OH WELL

+Requests routed to Brubeck:
+* `/`
+  list all games
+* `/about`
+  static about page
+* `/login`
+  login? not sure how we're doing authentication
+* `game/northamerica/play`
+  page where can play game with javascript